Endersslaycode/hello-world/README.md

 # hello-world
 My first repository.

 I am new to github, and I am excited to start coding.
-I will probably use this repository for ideas.
+I will probably use this repository for ideas and trying things out.